mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-08"></a>
 [Back to top](#top)
 ## OH-08 -- Rep. Warren Davidson (R)
+### Committees
+Warren Davidson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016